 But there are few signs that is happening.
-PRC imports, for example, declined 2% in August from a year ago and exports declined 3%.
-The PRC has no inflation (CPI 0.1%, PPI -3.0% in August) which is also inconsistent with robust demand.
+The PRC has no inflation (CPI -0.2%, PPI -2.6% in October) which is also inconsistent with robust demand.

 The weakening of the Rmb since January needs to be watched.
 It is at its lowest level against the US dollar since 2007.